-6. Most central banks in the region explicitly include promotion of growth in their monetary policy objectives.
+Most central banks in the region explicitly include promotion of growth in their monetary policy objectives.
 Indeed, most do react to threats to growth by loosening monetary policy, as shown during the recent global financial crisis.
-It is widely recognized that with a small and narrow base of domestic production, the effects of monetary policy on domestic supply are generally weak and credit growth often translates largely into raising import demand with limited pass through into the domestic economy.
-Thus, the effectiveness of monetary policy in managing domestic supply and aggregate demand is often diminished because of limited capacity of domestic production and large external leakages.
+It is widely recognized that with a small and narrow base of domestic production, the effects of monetary policy on domestic supply are generally weak (tourism is probably an exception), and credit growth often translates largely into raising import demand with limited pass-through into the domestic economy.
+Thus, the effectiveness of monetary policy in managing domestic supply and aggregate demand is often diminished because of limited capacity of domestic industries and large external leakages.